Azure-Samples/azure-search-openai-demo/README.md

 !['Output from running azd up'](assets/endpoint.png)

 > NOTE: It may take 5-10 minutes for the application to be fully deployed.
 If you see a "Python Developer" welcome screen or an error page, then wait a bit and refresh the page.
+See [guide on debugging App Service deployments](docs/appservice.md).

-### Deploying with existing Azure resources
+### Using existing Azure resources

 If you already have existing Azure resources, you can re-use those by setting `azd` environment values.